tanveermemon92/Assessment/README.md

     # Find word combinations that can produce the input phoneme sequence
     result = find_word_combinations(phoneme_dict, input_sequence)

     # Display the result
+    print("All combinations of words that can produce the given phoneme sequence:") for combination in result:
+        print(combination)

+    # Display the result
     print("All combinations of words that can produce the given phoneme sequence:")